 Several recent studies using novel observational techniques, especially integral-field spectroscopy, suggest that the formation history, and thus the closely related in- and outflow of matter, is encoded in the stellar kinematics of galaxies.
 During the hierarchical assembly of dark-matter halos within the ΛCDM framework, dominant processes like stripping, harassment, and galactic mergers leave an imprint in the present-day kinematics of early-type galaxies (ETGs).
 Physical effects like dynamical friction and violent relaxation during these processes are capable of drastically modifying the statistical distribution of orbits, while triggered star-formation and accretion of fresh gas builds up new cold components.

-Pioneering studies conducted during the past decade showed that, in contrast to the general expectation, EGTs come in two flavours: fast-rotating ETGs exhibit a regular rotating line-of-sight velocity pattern, while slow-rotating ETGs show more complex inner velocity structures leading to a increased velocity dispersion.
+Pioneering studies conducted during the past decade showed that, in contrast to the general expectation, ETGs come in two flavours: fast-rotating ETGs exhibit a regular rotating line-of-sight velocity pattern, while slow-rotating ETGs show more complex inner velocity structures leading to a increased velocity dispersion.
 In a more refined distinction the velocity map of a galaxy is found to either (a) not show any sign of rotation, (b) exhibit a complex velocity pattern without any specific feature, (c) feature a kinematically distinct core (KDC, including counter-rotating cores, CRCs), (d) show a double peak in the dispersion map, or (e) show a regular rotation pattern.
 Those features represent strong constraints on the formation pathways that have to be taken into account by a generic theory of galaxy formation.
 During the past decade the quality in terms of resolution and implemented physics in cosmological simulations has made a major step forward producing a galaxy population with realistic kinematic properties (see Van de Sande et al., 2019 for a comprehensive comparison).
 These simulations represent a powerful tool to investigate the physical processes, and their complex interplay, that lead to the galaxies observed today.